Coolum Beach Wheelchair Visual Story

 How to use the beach wheelchair

+The WaterWheels Beach Wheelchair is for use only at Coolum Beach when volunteers from Coolum Beach Surf Lifesaving Club are on patrol.
 Avoid using the WaterWheels Beach Wheelchair in severe weather, rough currents, or unsafe conditions, and ensure all components are used correctly and inspected before use.

 The user must be buckled in, wear a lifejacket, and be accompanied by a carer at all times, who should assess the ease of pushing the wheelchair and consult with lifesavers for water safety.

-The WaterWheels Beach Wheelchair seat has three positions; one to transition the user and two reclining positions.
+The WaterWheels Beach Wheelchair seat has three positions: one to transition the user and two reclining positions.
 These are adjusted by pulling a chain on the back for use and floating.

 A man is seated in a beach wheelchair with large yellow wheels on a blue mat laid over the sand.
 Two women stand behind him, one wearing a lifeguard uniform.
 Orange cones mark the path.
 In the background, a stone wall with a railing separates the beach from a grassy area.
 A sign with beach safety information is visible, and there are people and beachgoers in the distance near the water.